-Harry's Taliban kill remarks tarnish his reputation - ex-commander
+Harry's talk of Taliban kills in Afghanistan tarnishes reputation - ex-commander

 - Published